Does the decline of physical media sold in supermarkets also signal the end of the British ‘geezer’ movie?

 For Sothcott and others, the decline of physical media for a certain audience and supplier means having to try to reinvent what they do.
 “I made the decision about 18 months ago to stop making films for the UK market alone and focus on more international genre fare, specifically action as that is what buyers are looking for” he says, but of course the global market is both more crowded and more fickle.
 The ‘geezer’ movie was a cheap and cheerful product that was oddly specific in its appeal, and an industry was built on making what could almost be described as throwaway movies – discs picked up on a whim during the weekly shop, enjoyed over a weekend and then forgotten about.
 That’s not a bad thing – not every movie has to be ‘important’, and as we know only too well, yesterday’s trash is today’s collectable classic.
 Who are we to say that the Sothcott films – and those of his rivals – won’t be rediscovered and appreciated by future generations?
 If generic 1980s horror can be now hailed as classic cinema, it doesn’t seem at all unlikely.

 For filmmakers like Sothcott though, the present is uncertain.
 For him, the future seems to be less physical and more in throwing his lot in with cause of his woes.
 “One thing I have noticed really works now is Sky – both Sky Store and Sky Movies.
 I guess they are the new casual purchase option, especially during lockdown.”
-Whether VOD, with the sheer quantity of product available, will ever quite match the success of the supermarket sales is anyone’s guess – but there is probably no other choice right now.
+Whether VOD, with the sheer quantity of product available making it harder for individual titles to stand out, will ever quite match the success of the supermarket sales is anyone’s guess – but there is probably no other choice right now.

 Help support The Reprobate: